microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalPolicy.md

 ```

 ## Description
-the Add-EntraBetaServicePrincipalPolicy cmdlet Adds a service principal policy.
+The Add-EntraBetaServicePrincipalPolicy cmdlet Adds a service principal policy.

 ## Examples